 Videos on antiracist feminism in Finland

 The video Five questions on antiracist feminism (38 min) has been produced as a collaboration between documentarist Carmen Baltzar and researcher Suvi Keskinen, PI of KNOWACT-project.
-The video is available for watching and sharing on Youtube in English and Finnish (a Swedish version will follow soon).
+The video is available for watching and sharing on Youtube in English, Swedish and Finnish.

 In addition to the full-length video, there are also shorter videos introducing each of the five questions.
 You can watch all the videos at https://www.youtube.com/channel/UC3sW1wOraKEy_FonFP4M-Jw